-destroyers, and larger than any Navy destroyer or cruiser since the nuclear-powered cruiser Long Beach (CGN-9), which was procured in FY1957.
+The DDG-1000 (formerly DD(X)) destroyer and CG(X) cruiser are part of a proposed new family of surface combatants that also includes the small Littoral Combat Ship (LCS).
+The DDG-1000 would have a full-load displacement of about 14,564 tons, which would make it roughly 50% larger than the Navy's 9,500-ton Aegis cruisers and destroyers, and larger than any Navy destroyer or cruiser since the nuclear-powered cruiser Long Beach (CGN-9), which was procured in FY1957.
 The DDG-1000 is to be a multimission ship with an emphasis on naval surface fire support (NSFS).
 It would incorporate several major new technologies, and be equipped with two 155-mm Advanced Gun Systems (AGSs) and 80 missile tubes.
-It would have a crew of 125 to 175 persons, compared to more than 300 on current Navy destroyers and cruisers.
+It would have a crew of about 142, compared to more than 300 on current Navy destroyers and cruisers.
 In large part due to its reduced crew size, the DDG-1000 is to cost substantially less to operate and support (O&S) than the Navy's current cruisers and destroyers.
-The CG(X) would be derived from the basic DDG-1000 design, but would have a more powerful radar than the DDG-1000, as well as additional missile tubes rather than AGSs.
+The CG(X) would be derived from the basic DDG-1000 design, but would have a more powerful radar than the DDG-1000.
 The CG(X) might be larger and more expensive than the DDG-1000.